Myth of the clean Wehrmacht: End of the myth

 Pollak notes that the honour of the Wehrmacht is affected by the question of who started the war.
 He remarks that the media blame Britain and France for the "disgraceful" Treaty of Versailles, that they see as triggering German militarism.
 They blame the Soviet Union for signing the Molotov–Ribbentrop Pact with Germany that subsequently encouraged Hitler to invade Poland.
 Some commentators discussed the need for a preventive war which supposed the Soviet Union intended to invade Germany.
 The print media retold personal soldiers' accounts which, while an "authentic" recounting of perceived events, can be construed narrowly and placed in any wider context.
-The tragedies of "one soldier" are supposedly symptomatic of "tens of thousands of others", while the War of Annihilation, the soldier had been part of, is airbrushed out.
+The tragedies of "one soldier" are supposedly symptomatic of "tens of thousands of others", while the War of Annihilation, which the soldier had been part of, is airbrushed out.
 A central theme of the myth is the description of soldiers as naïve, apolitical and without the mental faculty to understand the reasons for the war or its nature.
 Soldiers are often described as having been forced to carry out orders, often under the fear of severe punishment, to excuse their actions.
 However, soldiers had a great deal of discretion and mostly chose their behaviour.